Ch0wW/docker-hlds-won2-1016/README.md

 A workaround was found since then, but I still wanted to provide a ready to use image for preservation purposes.
 Since Docker allows creating "*sandboxed*" environments using other versions of Linux, I created this project.

 ### Features
-* Creates a barebones HLDS Environment using Debian 12 (i386), using vanilla files and security patches only.
+* Creates a barebones HLDS Environment using Debian (i386), using vanilla files and security patches only when applicable.
 * Server settings can be configured without the requirement of rebuilding the docker image (with the exception of Half-Life 1)

 ### Included mods
 - Counter-Strike beta 6.1
 - Counter-Strike beta 5.2
 - Counter-Strike beta 4.0
+- Counter-Strike beta 3.1

 ### Installation/Usage